komoto48g/mwxlib/README.md

     @p          : Synonym of print.
     @pp         : Synonym of pprint.
+    @mro        : Display mro list and filename:lineno.
+    @where      : Display filename:lineno.
     @info       : Short info.
     @help       : Full description.
+    @load       : Load a file in Log.
     @dive       : Clone the shell with new target.
+    @debug      : Open pdb debugger or event monitor.
+    @watch      : Watch for events using event monitor.
-    @timeit     : Measure the duration cpu time (per one execution).
+    @timeit     : Measure CPU time (per one execution).
     @profile    : Profile a single function call.
+    @highlight  : Highlight the widget.
     @filling    : Inspection using ``wx.lib.filling.Filling``.
-    @watch      : Inspection using ``wx.lib.inspection.InspectionTool``.
-    @load       : Load file in Log.
-    @where      : Displays filename:lineno or the module name.
-    @mro        : Displays mro list and filename:lineno or the module name.
-    @debug      : Open pdb or event-monitor.
-    @highlight  : Highlight the widget.

 ## Ghost in the shell